kevinmatthes/fortran2018-asymptote/changelog.d/feature:command-type.rst

 - define destructor for Asymptote command type

+- define library utility subroutine to deallocate a pointer object only if it is allocated (type ``command``)

 - define submodule for Asymptote command type

 - define write method for Asymptote command type

+- unit test:  construction and writing of a command